-First check your owners manual to find out what the warning light refers to.
-Operation sequence of most engine system related dashboard warning lamps illuminate when the key is switched to ignition position and should go out when the vehicle engine is running.
+Firstly check the vehicle owners manual to identify the warning light function.
+Most vehicle system instrument panel warning lamps illuminate when the key is switched to ignition position as a self check is carried out, then should go off when the vehicle engine is running.

-If a vehicle electronics system warning lamp eg the check engine warning light comes on during engine operation a fault code has almost certainly been logged by the engine control system, and consequently the control unit strategy may revert to limp home or restricted mode as a safety feature.
+If the engine management warning lamp or check engine warning light, illuminates during engine operation then a fault code has almost certainly been logged by the engine control system.
+Fault detection may cause the engine control unit strategy to reduce engine power output by reverting to limp home or restricted mode as a safety feature to protect the engine.

 An out of range value may represent a faulty component , wiring circuit or mechanical condition.